DjamalMekarai/MK9/README.md

 ###

 <p align="left">Djamal Mekarai is a Scrum Master and front-end developer passionate about task management and productivity.
 With a solid background in JavaScript front-end design, Djamal has helped many teams organize their work efficiently and optimize their processes through agile methodologies.
-Based in [your city or country], it specializes in creating intuitive and powerful tools to improve the daily lives of users.</p>
+Algeria chlef, it specializes in creating intuitive and powerful tools to improve the daily lives of users.</p>

 ###